Adult Vaccination rate in migrant communities a concern!

 Boosting vaccination rates amongst the adult population is the focus of work at the newly launched Vaccine and Infection Research Lab at the University of New South Wales.

-Working alongside Professor MacIntyre, Dr Holly Seale says the high-risk groups include travellers, migrants, refugeet»9s and Indigenous Australians.
+Working alongside Professor MacIntyre, Dr Holly Seale says the high-risk groups include travellers, migrants, refugees and Indigenous Australians.

 She says these groups tend to fall through the gaps of the healthcare system more often than others.